murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 Having everybody for two days in a co-located Event Storming is incredibly effective.
 It’s also quite exhausting!
 Trying to mimic the same focus remotely will leave everybody on their knees.
 There is no way a human can sustain their attention through a screen for 8 hours.

-So, book short sessions!
-We recommend 1h30 sessions.
+So, **book short sessions!
+We recommend 1h30 sessions**.
 For example, instead of a two-day workshop, schedule daily sessions for two weeks or twice daily for one week.
 As mentioned in the previous post, this lets you leverage the time between sessions by:

 - Asking participants to look up more data.
 - Adapting the workshop agenda.